Anand-Prasad-14/AngleWish-Django/README.md

 # AngleWish
 AngleWish is a handy tool that helps you remember the birthdays of your friends and family and sends them birthday wishes via email automatically.
-You can upload an Excel sheet or manually add the data once, and PyWisher will take care of the rest, ensuring you never miss a birthday again!
+You can upload an Excel sheet or manually add the data once, and AngleWish will take care of the rest, ensuring you never miss a birthday again!

 ## Features
 - Upload Excel Sheet: Import your birthday data from an Excel file.